asif-ali-244/FlightTracking/README.md

 # Flight Tracker CLI
-This is a command-line utility to list arrival and departure information for any airport in the world using the airport's name or it's IATA or ICAO code.
+This is a command-line utility to list arrivals and departures information for any airport in the world using the airport's name or it's IATA or ICAO code.
+It can also be used to get flight's information using flight number.

 ## Dependencies
 This package uses the API [AeroDataBox API](https://rapidapi.com/aerodatabox/api/aerodatabox/endpoints).
+I have used `Click` library for creating our command line interface.
+To do text correction I have used `difflib` library.
 In addition to this, it also uses a json file to retrieve historical data on airports.

 ## Installation
-To use this package we should have an API key for the AeroDataBox API, you can get your free API key by from [AeroDataBox API](https://rapidapi.com/aerodatabox/api/aerodatabox/endpoints).
+To use this package we have to have an API key for the AeroDataBox API, you can get your free API key from [AeroDataBox API](https://rapidapi.com/aerodatabox/api/aerodatabox/endpoints).
 After getting the API key set your system's environment variable `AERO_KEY=<API-KEY>`.
 * Clone the repo to your local directory `git clone https://github.com/asif-ali-244/FlightTracking.git`
 * In your local directory create a virtual environment `python -m virtualenv venv`.
 * Activate your virtual environment `source venv/Scripts/activate`.
-* Install the package `pip install --editable ,`
+* Install the package `pip install --editable .`
 * Check using `FlightTracker --help`.

 ## Usage